smoklien/kpi-c-cpp-programming/README.md

 3. Explore my labs:

-    - Visit individual lab directories within `lab-*` in the `sorce` folders to access the corresponding source code.
+    - Visit project directories and gain to access the corresponding source code.
-    - Refer to the `docs` folder for relevant reports and additional documentation.